RadValentin/valentin.io/src/articles/tiny-react-env.md

 # translates CSS into JS strings
 npm install css-loader

-# translates SASS into CSS
+# translates Sass into CSS
 npm install sass-loader

-# SASS compiler used by the loader above
+# Sass compiler used by the loader above
 npm install node-sass
 ```